codesharedot/quantum-resistant-ledger-price/README.md

-# ztcoin price
+# dentacoin price

-Gets the ztcoin price with Python (from JSON).
+Gets the dentacoin price with Python (from JSON).

 https://pythonbasics.org